All Episodes

 Yeah.

-Yeah, pretty pretty fascinating, right?
+Yeah, pretty fascinating, right?

 No, I know your time is short.

-What they have to do is go right from inquiry to impeachment of not only Joe Biden, but also Merritt Garland, to tie them up in court, tie them up in impeachment hearings to give them more more problems to worry about because they have too much time and and too much resource to go after Trump and try to take him down.
+What they have to do is go right from inquiry to impeachment of not only Joe Biden, but also Merritt Garland, to tie them up in court, tie them up in impeachment hearings to give them more problems to worry about because they have too much time and too much resource to go after Trump and try to take him down.

-All have to do, all he has to do is have all his lawyers put together a tremendous amount of discovery, and and I think you you follow me on that, and put it out there to the court.
+And bottom line, all Trump has to do to push off a lot, and I'm not a scholar, all I have to do, all he has to do is have all his lawyers put together a tremendous amount of discovery, and I think you follow me on that, and put it out there to the court.

 They'll have to postpone that for a year.

-I'm not sure that look, I mean, we had Roger Stone on.
+I'm not sure that, look, I mean, we had Roger Stone on.

 Look at Roger Stone's case.

-Yeah, I mean, he was awesome.
+I mean, he was awesome.

 I love that guy.

-First they say, Well, we don't want to prejudice the jury pool.
+First they say, well, we don't want to prejudice the jury pool.

-That should not be stifled by by any judge in any jurisdiction at any time.
+That would be freedom of speech that should not be stifled by any judge in any jurisdiction at any time.

 Not good on their part.